kangadrewie/libSystem/readme.md

 	User must have a Member ID before borrowing a book.
 Non Registered Users will be unable to book book.
 	Once ID has been assigned to user, borrowing a book will be available.

 	When a member borrows a book, the available quantity for each book will be reduced.
+Users will be unable to borrow a book that has a quantity of zero.
+Users will be prompt that book is currently unavailable.

 	All borrows and returns rely on member ID.
 This information is then separatly stored in loanLibrary dictionary.
 ____________________________________________________